06 March 2025

 What is the role of stories and storytellers in creating a more inclusive and humane society ?

-Filmmaker Rachel Perkins and award-winning author Dr Debra Dank in-conversation with writer and director Wesley Enoch AM will explore how stories can be told in new ways to help Australia reckon with its past actions and attitudes towards First Nations people, to broaden the narrative and to highlight the breadth of culture.
+Filmmaker Rachel Perkins, award-winning author Dr Debra Dank, and Australian Dance Theatre Artistic Director Daniel Riley join writer and director Professor Wesley Enoch AM in conversation to explore how stories can be told in new ways to help Australia reckon with its past actions and attitudes towards First Nations people, to broaden the narrative and to highlight the breadth of culture.

 How can storytellers help us imagine possible futures that will help orientate us going forward?